Throughput Analysis of Massive MIMO Uplink with Low-Resolution ADCs: Numerical Results

-In \fref{fig:multi_user_rate_vs_snr_1bit}, we plot the rates achievable with MRC and ZF for both the one-bit-ADC and the infinite-precision case when $K=10$ users are active.\footnote{To evaluate the mutual information~\eqref{eq:mutinfo_MassiveMIMO}, we have simulated $300$ random fading channel realizations.
-For each channel realization we have considered $3000$ random noise and interference realizations for each user and each symbol in the transmitted constellation.} Motivated by the results in \fref{fig:single_user_rate_vs_snr_1bit}, we only compare the rates achievable with 16-QAM and 64-QAM.
-Note again that the high-SNR approximation \eqref{eq:highSNRapprox} turns out to be accurate for a large range of SNR values.
+In \fref{fig:multi_user_rate_vs_snr_1bit}, we plot the rates achievable with MRC and ZF for both the 1-bit-ADC and the infinite-resolution case when $K=10$ users are active.
+Motivated by the results in \fref{fig:single_user_rate_vs_snr_1bit}, we only compare the rates achievable with 16-QAM and 64-QAM.
+Note again that the approximation \eqref{eq:highSNRapprox} turns out to be accurate for a {all SNR values, whereas the Gaussian approximation is accurate only at low SNR.
+Note also that rates with 16-QAM and 64-QAM saturate at the same level at high SNR for both MRC and ZF.
+This implies that the system is effectively distortion and interference limited, and that the Gaussian approximations~\eqref{eq:rate_approx_MRC}, \eqref{eq:rate_approx_ZF} overestimate the rate for high SNR values.}

-For the one-bit-ADC case, independently of whether MRC or ZF is used, the rate per user is significantly reduced compared to the single-user case (cf.~\fref{fig:single_user_rate_vs_snr_1bit}).
-This suggests that, with high-order modulations, the system becomes interference limited because the one-bit ADCs partially destroy the orthogonality between the fading channels associated with different users.
-In fact, there is virtually no difference between the single-user and the multi-user rate in the infinite-precision case if ZF is used (cf.~\fref{fig:single_user_rate_vs_snr_1bit} and \fref{fig:multi_user_rate_vs_snr_1bit_zf}).
-In contrast, when MRC is employed, the system is interference limited also in the infinite-precision case.

-More pilots are required in the one-bit-ADC case compared to the infinite-precision case, as it is more challenging to perform channel estimation based on the coarsely quantized observations.
-For example, when $\snr = 10$\,dB, and one uses 16-QAM in combination with ZF, the optimal number of pilots in the infinite-precision case is one per user, whereas in the one-bit-ADC case it is five per user.